 Notice that the preferred options are only suggestions.
-It's always possible to win the game no matter where you start from.
+It's always possible to win the game no matter where you start.

-Australia is a good secure base away from the other players.
-This continent is quick to conquer and easy to defend.
-But it will also be one of the continents competed hard for.
+Australia is an excellent secure base away from the other players.
+This continent is quick to conquer and easy to defend, although often it's one of the continents where most players compete.

 When there are 5 or 6 players, you can be sure that two or three others players will go for Australia and this could result in quick defeat and annihilation.

-A few (un)lucky dice rolls can make the difference as to who will win and who will lose at the beginning.
+A few (un)lucky dice rolls can make the difference as to who will win and who will lose in the beginning.

-This doesn't mean that you have to ignore Australia to be your target continent.
-In fact, it's always a quiet good location to place your first country pick.
-This way when armies are being placed, you might find that you can place enough armies here to guarantee its conquest.
+It doesn't mean that you have to ignore Australia to be your target continent.
+In fact, it's always a decent location to place your first country pick.
+When armies are being placed, you might find that you can set enough troops here to guarantee its conquest.

-Once a player is able to hold South America, it's a good idea to launch assaults on North America.
-On the other hand, when another player holds North America, then it's very difficult to defend because of the 8 to 5 imbalance of armies every turn.
+Once a player can hold South America, it's a good idea to launch assaults on North America.
+On the other hand, when another player holds North America, then it's tough to defend because of the 8 to 5 imbalance of armies every turn.

-Africa is not such a worry for South America because it earns only one extra army while that continent has even to protect more borders so the African player has too many other worries to arbitrarily invade South America
+Africa is not such a worry for South America because it earns only one extra army while that continent has even to protect more borders so the African player has too many other concerns to invade South America arbitrarily.

-While the continent is quiet easy to conquer, it's difficult to hold because North Africa forms part of a natural invasion route that runs from Middle East, through Southern Europe and North Africa and ends up in Brazil.
+While the continent is quite easy to conquer, it's difficult to hold because North Africa forms part of a natural invasion route that runs from the Middle East, through Southern Europe and North Africa and ends up in Brazil.

-As African player, you have to defend three fronts to defend against three different continents.
+As African player, you have to defend three fronts to protect against three different continents.

-Once conquered, Africa expand slowly by first conquering the Middle East, then Southern Europe, etc.
+Once conquered, Africa expands slowly by first capturing the Middle East, then Southern Europe, etc.

-But still because of the central location, Africa keeps always subject to big threats.
-That's why Africa has to turtle and build up big defensive forces and launch only assaults when other players don't expect it.
+But still, because of the central location, Africa keeps always subject to big threats.
+That's why Africa has to turtle and build up significant defensive forces and launch only assaults when other players don't expect it.

-North America is a very powerful continent.
-Once you own it, you get 5 extra bonus armies per turn while it has only tree border territories.
+North America is a mighty continent.
+Once you own it, you get 5 bonus armies per turn while it has only tree border territories.

-It's really hard to dislodge a player from North America once he establish a strong defense.
-Thus, if the continent gets broken, it's a couple turn ordeal final moving and raising armies to retake the continent.
+It's tough to dislodge a player from North America once he establishes a strong defense.

 The North American player should expand through South America where he can overwhelm his opponent easy because of the 8 to 5 imbalance of armies.